MartinThoma/MartinThoma.github.io/_posts/2012-03-28-how-to-install-the-latest-latex-version.md

 - LaTeX
 featured_image: 2012/01/latex-logo.png
 ---
 I recently had <a href="http://tex.stackexchange.com/questions/49543/how-can-i-place-numbers-into-marks-of-a-plot">some problems</a> with TikZ because of my outdated LaTeX-Version.
 Ubuntu does only provide TeX Live 2009.
-The latest one is TeX Live 2012.
+The latest one is TeX Live 2013.
 As Ubuntu doesn't provide the latest LaTeX-Code, I'll explain how to install it by yourself on an Ubuntu System.

-<h2>What is LaTeX?</h2>
+## What is LaTeX? ##
 LaTeX is a document markup language.
 So with LaTeX you're able to write math formula like $\sum_{i=0}^\infty \frac{1}{2^i} = 2$.
 The term LaTeX refers only to the language in which documents are written, not to the editor used to write those documents.
 In order to create a document in LaTeX, a .tex file must be created using some form of text editor.
 While most text editors can be used to create a LaTeX document, a number of editors have been created specifically for working with LaTeX.

 A number of TeX distributions are available, including TeX Live (multiplatform) and MiKTeX (Windows).
 When I write "LaTeX" I think of "TeX Live".

-<h2>LaTeX: an Hello World example</h2>
+## LaTeX: an Hello World example ##
 This is the template I use when I want to write a minimal LaTeX PDF document.
 You can use it as an example.

 ```latex